ggonnella/gfapy/manual/references.md

 paths to paths only), which then indirectly contain references to segments and edges.

-gfapy provides methods for the computation of the sets of segments and edges which are implied by an ordered or unordered group.
+Gfapy provides methods for the computation of the sets of segments and edges which are implied by an ordered or unordered group.
 Thereby all references to subgroups are resolved and implicit elements are added, as described in the specification.